Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Most of the time, diamond cuts with more facets are more brilliant than diamond cuts that have fewer facets.
 In fact, some diamond cuts are designed specifically to have the ideal number of facets for optimal light reflection and brilliance.

-An exquisitely cut round diamond as this one will light up like a strobe light.
+An exquisitely cut round diamond like this one from Blue Nile as this one will light up like a strobe light.
 However, if you decide to go with an emerald cut like this stunner, it will be beautiful but it won’t have the same sparkle as that round diamond

 The most brilliant, or sparkliest, diamond cut is the round brilliant cut.
 Round brilliant diamonds are cut to have 58 facets (including the culet), allowing light to enter the diamond and reflect off of every facet to create a beautiful sparkle.